-Again, The marketing funnel can help you build a much more sophisticated strategy by thinking about the entire decision-making process allowing you to Align your tactics with where the potential customer is in the funnel
+Again, a marketing funnel can help you build a much more sophisticated strategy by thinking about the entire decision-making process allowing you to Align your tactics with where the potential customer is in the funnel

 So at the top level, tactics may include